PrimaveraDeveloper/lithium/dir/common/tbx.md

 # Taskbox Service (TBX)

-The Taskbox Service supports asynchronous behavior in the PRIMAVERA Elevation Platform.
+Provides asynchronous multi-task processing for applications or services that need to improve performance, scalability and reusability.
+This is main component that implements the asynchronous operations in the PRIMAVERA Elevation Platform.

 ## Specification